OfficeDev/Office-IT-Pro-Deployment-Scripts/Disable-ExchangeOnlineMobileAccess/README_Disable-ExchangeOnlineMobileAccess.md

 ﻿#**Disable Exchange Online Mobile Access**

 This PowerShell Function connect to Exchange Online and disable Mobile access for all of the Mailboxes in the Organization.
+This script is for Organizations that have moved their email to Exchange Online but they want restrict access so that mobile devices cannot access email.
+The settings in the Portal that are set are listed below.

+Disable Exchange ActiveSync
+Disable OWA for Devices

 ###**Pre-requisites**